How to cite this paper

-Most tag set adapters want documents that use their adopted/adapted tag set to play
+Most tag set adapters want the documents that use their adopted/adapted tag set to

 nicely with others.
-They want to able to store their documents in databases with
+They want to able to store their documents in databases alongside

-for the existing documents by adding handling for any new structures (if that [with a
+for the existing documents by adding handling for any new structures, if that.
+(With

 JATS Compatability Guidelines